 3. Hydrogen fuel should be integrated in UN Regulation No. 49 and UN Regulation No. 85, as done in the LDV emissions regulations (UN Regulation No. 83 and UN Regulation No. 154)

 4. This amendment aims to integrate only mono-fuel hydrogen engines.
 Further amendments integrating hydrogen dual-fuel engines are expected to follow when their validation can be accomplished.

+5. In relation to the proposed amendment to Appendix 7 to Annex 4, the quantum cascade laser infra-red (QCL-IR) measurement principle for NH3 is already existing in GTR-15 (WLTP) and EU Stage V NRMM legislation.
+It is deemed appropriate to introduce this same measurement principle in UN Regulation No. 49 and allow widening the temperature range of the sample path (110 - 191 °C).